Getting started

 Some options takes optional parameters when using the form ["severity", OPTIONS].

-See rules for a list of all available rules and options.
+See Available rules for a list of all built-in rules and options.

 elements